Optimal solutions for the Rubik's Cube: Kociemba's algorithm

+Kociemba's two-phase algorithm is not designed to search for an optimal solution; its purpose is to quickly find a reasonably short suboptimal solution.
+A randomly scrambled cube would be typically solved in a fraction of a second in 20 moves or less, but without any guarantee that the solution found is optimal.
+While it is technically possible to search for an optimal solution using Kociemba's algorithm by reducing a two-phase solver to only a one-phase solver (only phase 1 would be used until the cube is completely solved, no phase 2 operation being done at all), more hardware utilization would be necessary in that case because a fast optimal solver requires significantly more computing resources than an equally fast suboptimal solver.

 As with Thistlethwaite's algorithm, he would search through the right coset space $G_1\setminus G_0$ to take the cube to group $G_1$.
-Next he searched the optimal solution for group $G_1$.
-The searches in $G_1\setminus G_0$ and $G_1$ were both done with a method equivalent to IDA*.
+Next he searched for the optimal solution for group $G_1$.
+The searches in $G_1\setminus G_0$ and $G_1$ were both done with a method equivalent to iterative deepening A* (IDA*).
 The search in $G_1\setminus G_0$ needs at most 12 moves and the search in $G_1$ at most 18 moves, as Michael Reid showed in 1995.
 By also generating suboptimal solutions that take the cube to group $G_1$ and looking for short solutions in $G_1$, much shorter overall solutions are usually obtained.
-Using this algorithm solutions are typically found of fewer than 21 moves, though there is no proof that it will always do so.

-In 1995 Michael Reid proved that using these two groups every position can be solved in at most 29 face turns, or in 42 quarter turns.
-This result was improved by Silviu Radu in 2005 to 40.
+In 1995 Michael Reid proved that, by using these two groups, every position can be solved in at most 29 face turns, or in 42 quarter turns.
+This result was improved by Silviu Radu in 2005 to 40 quarter turns.